 - (1) The FCA Regulation sets out requirements for cross-zonal capacity allocation and congestion management in the long-term time frame in electricity.
-These requirements include the development of common capacity calculation methodology ('CCM') in each of the capacity calculation regions ('CCR') in accordance with Article 10 of this Regulation. - (2) Pursuant to Article 4(1), Article 4(7) (a) as well as Article 10 of the FCA Regulation, transmission system operators of each CCR are required to jointly develop a proposal for a common CCM for long-term time frames within their respective region and submit it to the regulatory authorities of that region for approval.
+These requirements include the development of a common capacity calculation methodology ('CCM') in each of the capacity calculation regions ('CCR') in accordance with Article 10 of this Regulation. - Pursuant to Article 4(1), Article 4(7)(a) as well as Article 10 of the FCA Regulation, transmission system operators ('TSOs') of each CCR, such as those of the Core CCR ('Core TSOs'), are required to jointly develop a proposal for a common CCM for long-term time frames within their respective region and submit it to the regulatory authorities of that region for approval.
 The regulatory authorities are required to reach an agreement and take a decision on the proposal for CCM within six months after the receipt of the proposal by the last regulatory authority, according to Article 4(9) of the FCA Regulation.
-Where the regulatory authorities have not been able to reach an agreement within the six-month period, or upon their joint request, ACER shall adopt a decision concerning the proposal within 6 months, in accordance with Article 4(10) of the FCA Regulation, as well as Article 5(3) and point (b) of the second subparagraph of Article 6(10) of Regulation (EU) 2019/942. - (3) The present Decision follows from the request of all regulatory authorities of the Core CCR ('Core regulatory authorities') that ACER adopts a decision on the proposal for the long-term CCM ('LT CCM') which the TSOs of the Core CCR ('Core TSOs') submitted to the Core regulatory authorities for approval, and which the regulatory authorities could not agree on.
-Annex I to this Decision ('Decision on Core LT CCM') sets out the Core LT CCM as decided by ACER.
+Where the regulatory authorities have not been able to reach an agreement within the six-month period, or upon their joint request, ACER shall adopt a decision concerning the proposal within 6 months, in accordance with Article 4(10) of the FCA Regulation, as well as Article 5(3) and point (b) of the second subparagraph of Article 6(10) of Regulation (EU) 2019/942. - (3) By Decision No 14/2021 of 3 November 2021 on the long-term capacity calculation methodology of the Core capacity calculation region ('Decision 14/2021'), ACER approved the Core TSO's proposal of November 2021 for a 'common coordinated long-term capacity calculation methodology in accordance with article 10 of Commission Regulation (EU) 2016/1719', on which the regulatory authorities of the Core CCR ('Core regulatory authorities') could not agree.
+ACER approved the long-term CCM ('LT CCM') proposed by the Core TSOs subject to amendments. - (4) Following an appeal by Polish TSO Polskie Sieci Elektroenergetyczne S.A. ('PSE') against Decision 14/2021, ACER's Board of Appeal remitted the case to the competent body of ACER by Decision A-001-2022 of 7 July 2022 ('BoA Decision A-001-2022'). - (5) The present Decision replaces Decision 14/2021.
+Annex I to this Decision sets out the Core LT CCM as decided by ACER.